krivanek06/stock_tracker/README.md

 # stock_tracker

 Application to analyze financial details about publicly listed companies.
-Project is still in development, so some functions does not work correctly.
+The initial idea came from aggregating stock market data from multiple endpoints into one system.
+The application was part of the 2022 [master thesis](documents/master_thesis_Eduard_krivanek.pdf) at Comenius University in Bratislava.
+Project is still in development, so some functions may not work correctly.

-Click to download the [presentation](documents/diplomovka_projektovy_seminar_1.pptx)

-Click to launch the [application](https://stocktrackertest-e51fc.web.app/)  - Window resize is required after log in to fix charts
+Click to launch the [application](https://stock-tracker-prod.web.app/)

-testing login:
+Testing login:
 - email: krivanek1234.1@gmail.com
 - password: qwer1234